IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     type: Opaque
     ```

-36. Create the secret by running the following command.
+2. Create the secret by running the following command.

     ```
     oc apply -f os-secret.yaml
     ```

 <a name="AuthKey"></a>

-37. Create a file called **client-ingestion-secret.yaml** with the following content.
+3. In a text editor, create a file named `client-ingestion-secret.yaml` and paste the following text in the file.

     File name:
     ```
     client-ingestion-secret.yaml
     ```

-    Substitute a secure authentication key of your choosing for the string **<CLIENT_INGESTION_AUTHKEY\>**.
+    Substitute a secure authentication key of your choosing for the string `<CLIENT_INGESTION_AUTHKEY>`.
 The authentication key can be a random password.

     File contents:
-    ```
+    ```yaml
     apiVersion: v1
     stringData:
       authkey: <CLIENT_INGESTION_AUTHKEY>